 When you start working with a life coach, you may find that it takes a few sessions before you feel comfortable and fully trust him (or her).
 In most cases, you should be prepared to see this individual at least once a week to ensure continuity and that you remain on track.
 In those cases where you are working with a psychologist or other such professional, you may find that health insurance covers up to 100% of the cost of the visits.
 Do not hire a psychiatrist.

-Once the process is underway, you must be prepared and open to addressing issues you have identified and altering habitual behaviors, thought patterns, and life-choices.
+Once the process is underway, you must be prepared and open to addressing issues you have identified and altering habitual behaviours, thought patterns, and life-choices.
 You will want to come up with new mechanisms for coping with these life’s challenges or perhaps alternate ways to navigate in and around the stumbling blocks that can inhibit you from leading the sort of life you want for yourself.
 These visits should not be seen as venting sessions, sharing feelings, or psychological therapy, but as opportunities to explore challenges and uncover new pathways that may just happen to be emotional.

 Keep in mind, however, that life-coaching is not a magical process, nor is it a matter of having someone tell you what to say, think or do.
 As with any effort aimed at helping you grow as a person and realize personal goals and ambitions, you must do the work and be firmly in the driver’s seat.
 While your coach is there to assist you, you must decide the path to be taken, how and when the various items on your list should be dealt with, and when to move on.
 You will also need to determine whether your coach is doing what you require and, if necessary, select a replacement.

 In the end, each of us is only human, subject to making mistakes, deceiving ourselves, and being held back by inherent obstacles.
 But that doesn’t mean we must leave things as they are or assume nothing can be done.
-As liberated and self-directed men, we can work on ourselves and those issues that need improving in an effort to enhance our lives and bring more joy to our friends, families and communities.
+As liberated and self-directed men/women, we can work on ourselves and those men’s/women’s issues that need improving in an effort to enhance our lives and bring more joy to our friends, families and communities.
 With the assistance of a coach, we can gain greater clarity, become more motivated to achieve our life’s purpose, and live life as our best possible selves.

 What could be better than that?